kazurayam/KS_HowTestCaseIsCompiledIntoExecutableClass/docs/index.md

 3. The `runScript()` method contains the original set of Groovy statements.

 4. And also in front of the `class` definition, I can find the original set of Groovy statements.
 These statements are syntactically valid; no problem if these statements are there.
 But it is obvious that the statements in front of the `class` definistion will never be executed by the `main()` method of the `class`.
-To me the statements outside the `class` definition look like a forgotten ruin.
+To me the statements outside the `class` definition look surprising like a forgotten ruin.

-Other point of interest is the way how the `makeTestObject()` function is treated.
-The `makeTestObject()` is originally defined as a function in the Test Case script.
+5. Other point of interest is the way how the `makeTestObject()` function, which is originally defined as a function in the Test Case script, is treated.
 The resulting `class` implements `private TestObject makeTestObject()` function.
-This transformation looks quite understandable to me.
+The function was transformed into a method of the class: this transformation is reasonable.

 ## How to run the demo